-Relatively recently, among the unusual holidays that have a national background, but gained popularity in different countries, a new one has appeared, called the Day of the Ninja.
+Relatively recently, among the unusual holidays that have a national background, but have gained popularity in different countries, a new one has appeared, called the Ninja Day ( Day of the Ninja ).

-The national prehistory of the holiday is connected with one of the cultural phenomena in the history of Japan.
-We are talking about "shinobi-no-mono », better known as « ninjutsu ».
-The literal translation of the term sounds like "hide, hide, endure."
-People who learned this art were called shinobi or ninja.
+The national background of the holiday is associated with one of the cultural phenomena in the history of Japan.
+We are talking about « synobi-no-mono », better known as « ninjutsu ».
+The literal translation of the term sounds like « hiding, enduring ».
+People who studied this art were called synobi or ninja.